Make use of high quality 360 imagery with one pass that collects data for many uses.

 The question on everyone’s lips.

-The line of Mosaic 360º mobile mapping camera systems capture impeccable 360° imagery.
+The line of Mosaic 360º mobile mapping camera systems captures impeccable 360° imagery.
 The 3 different systems designed and built by Mosaic all contain six lenses to photograph and store real life in sharp resolution.
-High-resolution imagery is integral in the collection of data, to ensure the data captured is accurate and of the highest quality for data subscribers.
+High-resolution imagery is integral in the collection of data to ensure the data captured is accurate and of the highest quality for data subscribers.

 Waterproof and dust-proof, the Mosaic 51 and Mosaic X systems can withstand exceptionally high and low temperatures without affecting the quality of the imagery.
-Entirely compact, only one person is required to set up and operate this standalone system and it is easily fitted to a vehicle roof by a single person.
+It is entirely compact, too!
+Only one person needs to set up and operate this standalone system, which easily fits on a standard vehicle’s roof.

-The ideal mobile mapping system required for large-scale data collection needs to be the best model possible, not only for accuracy, but due to the amount of subscribed companies relying on the data, and their own customers relying on that data-backed evaluation.
+The ideal mobile mapping system required for large-scale data collection needs to be the best model possible, not only for accuracy, but also due to the number of subscribed companies relying on the data, and their own customers relying on that data-backed evaluation.

-Many private companies collect data for internal company use and often, but they will not wish to share this data because they have invested the time and money to source it.
+Many private companies collect data for internal company use, but they often do not wish to share this data because they have invested the time and money to source it.

 An open working mentality would provide a faster solution if companies had access to the required data.

-Not all companies have the budget to capture data at scale, so a subscription service is an economical business plan of providing companies and organizations of varying sizes to access the data necessary to them without incurring the typical costs associated with such services.
+Not all companies have the budget to capture data at scale, so a subscription service is an economical business plan that provides companies and organizations of varying sizes with access to the data necessary to them without incurring the typical costs associated with such services.

-It has been suggested that individual states and local governments provide data themselves, as a resource for all companies within to utilize.
-If municipalities were to invest in an effective 360° camera, and capture imagery from around their city, it would be an economic boost for town-wide, regional or even national efficiency.
+There have been suggestions that individual states and local governments provide their own data as a resource for the private sector.
+If municipalities were to invest in an effective 360° camera and capture imagery from around their city, it would be an economic boost for town-wide, regional, or even national efficiency.

 Not only that, with only a handful of drivers collecting the data, and with the data digitized and available online, other companies will not need to be on the road, reducing the volume of carbon emissions.

 AI is already in use when capturing data, in facial and license plate blurring.
-How can this be further integrated?
+How can you further integrate this?
 What about using machine learning to recognize particular objects for real-time identification?

-There are many ways that data from a 360° camera can be capitalized upon, and possible routes for expanding the client base will always be explored.
+There are many ways to capitalize on data from a 360° camera, and possible routes for expanding your client base.

 The main question when considering capitalizing on data capture is – what is doable, and what is sellable?

 Looking to scale data capture in your community?
-Contact us below for more details and to see how we can help you start collecting data at scale to be used by many members of your community.
+Contact us below for more details and to see how you start collecting data at scale for your community.